-Fresh Air Sculpture, a contemporary sculpture last took place from 16th June – 7th July 2019, in the extensive gardens of The Old Rectory in the beautiful Cotswold village of Quenington.
-This biennial curated event prides itself on showcasing and selling unique sculptural pieces and contemporary craft whilst providing educational workshops and events for children and adults.
+Fresh Air Sculpture, a contemporary sculpture last took place from 16th June to 7th July 2019.
+This was in the extensive gardens of The Old Rectory in the beautiful Cotswold village of Quenington.
+This biennial curated event prides itself on showcasing and selling unique sculptural pieces.
+And also contemporary craft whilst providing educational workshops and events for children and adults.

-Expect the traditional and the experimental; from cutting edge exterior furniture design and ornate stonework to the softest of textiles and the glamour of glass.
-Over 10000 visitors meandered the gardens in 2017, enjoying the flora, the artworks, the enchanting atmosphere, and the chance to relax with drinks and locally produced foods.
+Expect the traditional and the experimental; from groundbreaking exterior furniture design and ornate stonework to the softest of textiles and the glamour of glass.
+Over 10000 visitors meandered the gardens in 2017.
+They enjoyed the flora, the artworks, the enchanting atmosphere.
+And also the chance to relax with drinks and locally produced foods.

-To get the true idea of the spirit of Fresh Air Sculpture, please watch this short film from our 2017 show.
+To get the true idea of the spirit of Fresh Air Sculpture.
+You should watch this short film from the 2017 show.

 Fresh Air Sculpture

-Fresh Air Sculpture 2019 will bring over 130 modern pieces of outside sculptural work to this Grade II listed building with its expansive organic garden, in a tranquil setting, with the River Coln running through.
-2019’s exhibitor list can be seen here, with the final list being announced in March.
+Fresh Air Sculpture 2019 will bring over 130 modern pieces of outside sculptural work to this Grade II listed building.
+With its expansive organic garden, in a tranquil setting, with the River Coln running through.
+You can see the 2019’s exhibitor list here.
+However, the last list is announced in March.
 All works will be for sale with prices ranging from £50 – £50,000.

 The Pool House transforms into a contemporary craft gallery for the duration of Fresh Air Sculpture.
 The exhibition “From Where I’m Standing”, invites artist-makers from across disciplines to interpret views.
-This may simply be a view that is returned to again and again, or perhaps from memory or even fleetingly glimpsed.
+This may simply be a view that is returned to again and again.
+Or perhaps from memory or even fleetingly glimpsed.
 Or maybe it is about taking a position or viewpoint.
-The references will be varied and exciting with interpretations through clay, glass, metals, wood and cloth emerging to form unique collections for visitors to purchase.
-The full line up of Pool House Gallery exhibitors can be seen here.
+The references will be varied and exciting with interpretations through clay, glass, metals, wood and cloth.
+Also emerging to form unique collections for visitors to purchase.
+You can see the full lineup of Pool House Gallery exhibitors here.